 map1 != map2;

-!=,0indicates equality, while1indicates inequality. - A map is considered equal only when both its keys and values are identical.
+!=operator,0indicates equality, and1indicates inequality. - Two mappings are considered equal only when both their keys and values are equal.

 Here are some examples: